 While our law office deals primarily with personal injury law, we feel that it’s important for our readers to be aware of new developments across all areas of law in Indiana.
 Part of our commitment to our clients is being as prepared as possible to help them in every way the situation may require.

-If you or a loved one have been injured or if you need direction on how to pursue a lawsuit, contact the Indianapolis Personal Injury Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured or if you need direction on how to pursue a lawsuit, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.